bhattlab/phanta/README.md

 ## Basic Usage

-For basic usage, copy the provided `config.yaml` file and replace the four paths at the top of the the file as appropriate.
+For basic usage, copy the provided `config.yaml` file to any directory and replace the four paths at the top of the the file as appropriate.

 You do not need to make any additional changes **except** if: 1) you did not conduct 150bp sequencing, or 2) if your read files are not gzipped.
 In those cases, you may also need to change the `read_length` or `gzipped` parameters, which are described under [Advanced Usage](#advanced-usage).